Ajnasz/IniReader/README.md

 * async: (Optional), Boolean, default: false, Set to true if you wan't to use asynchron calls to read and/or write configuration files
 * file: (Optional), String, default: empty, You can set the configuration file name here
 * inheritDefault: (Optional), String, default: false, If this option is true and your configuration has a section with a name `DEFAULT` the other sections will inherit it's values if they are not defined.
+* header: (Optional), Function => String, A function, that adds a header before the content on write.
+Defaults to writing the current date in a comment.
-* multiValue: (Optional), Boolean, default: false, If true, keys which occures more then once will be collected into array.
+* multiValue: (Optional), Boolean, default: false, If true, keys which occurs more then once will be collected into array.
 If false, overwrites them
 * hooks: (Optional), object, default: null.
-With hooks, you can call your own function to change thekey or value before writing it to the disk.
+With hooks, you can call your own function to change the key or value before writing it to the disk.
 Supported hooks are write.keyValue:
 ```
 config.hooks = {keyValue: function (keyValue, group) {
 	var key = keyValue[0],